parsonsmatt/parsonsmatt.github.io/_posts/2015-09-24-recursion.markdown

 `ListF` over `State s` gives us unfolding structures.

 Unfortunately, I don't know enough of the theory to recognize this from anything else.
-If you have a good idea of what's going on here, please let me know!